 - How to Kill Mosquitoes in Water: If these natural methods aren't effective enough, use Mosquito Dunks or Mosquito Bits work great as a temporary mosquito killer for ponds.
 These mosquito destroyers contain Bt-israelensis (Bt-i), a specially formulated biological pesticide just for mosquitoes.
 They're safe for use around fish and plants, and they provide relief for up to 30 days.

-- Put Mosquito Fish to Work: If you don't already have a fish population living in your lake, consider adding some mosquito fish, which are small fish that gobble the wigglers and tumblers.
+- Mosquito Eating Fish: If you don't already have a fish population living in your lake, consider adding some mosquito fish that eat mosquito larvae and fish that eat mosquitoes that are grown.
+Mosquito eating fish are small in size and they love to gobble the wigglers and tumblers.
 The American Mosquito Control Organization recommends adding predacious minnows or native fish to lakes and ponds for biological control of the insects.

-Remember that an effective mosquito control strategy includes preventing eggs from being laid, killing mosquito larvae in water, and driving away grown mosquitoes.
+Remember that an effective mosquito control strategy includes preventing eggs from being laid, killing mosquito larvae in water, and driving away grown mosquitoes with mosquito eating fish.
 A single product or method won't tackle all three areas, so it's important to implement a balanced combination of physical control, aeration, biological control, and even chemical control.
 This will ensure the best results and help you go back to enjoying your pond or outdoor space in peace.

 That concludes our best practices for pond mosquito control, but don't hesitate to reach out to our customer service team if you have any other questions.
 For help with larger-scale efforts, you can also contact a state, county, or city mosquito control organizations.
 Learn more about the American Mosquito Control Association at www.mosquito.org.